-Resolution: 07-2008 The Six Principles of Modern Policing: Establishing the Foundation for a National Framework for Progressive Policing in Canada
+Resolution: 2008-07 The Six Principles of Modern Policing: Establishing the Foundation for a National Framework for Progressive Policing in Canada

-The CACP urges it members and their agencies to collectively adopt the six principles of the National Framework for Progressive Policing in Canada, and calls upon the policy makers at all three levels of government to consider the six principles as the foundation upon which all discussions and reviews of current legislation and policies related to policing, public safety and criminal justice administration should proceed in the future, and that the Board of Directors of the CACP be immediately empowered, in the manner and timing which it may deem appropriate, to undertake such subsequent steps as: public communication of the six principles; identification of current and projected obstacles to their realization; the engagement of policing stakeholders at all levels toward resolving these barriers; working with policy makers to interpret the ongoing legislative and policy implications of the six principles, and whatever additional steps it deems necessary to advance the application of the six principles toward the development of a sustainable National Framework for Progressive Policing in Canada.
+The CACP urges it members and their agencies to collectively adopt the six principles of the National Framework for Progressive Policing in Canada, and calls upon the policy makers at all three levels of government to consider the six principles as the foundation upon which all discussions and reviews of current legislation and policies related to policing, public safety and criminal justice administration should proceed in the future, and that the Board of Directors of the CACP be immediately empowered, in the manner and timing which it may deem appropriate, to undertake subsequent steps it deems necessary to advance the application of the six principles toward the development of a sustainable National Framework for Progressive Policing in Canada.

-Target Date for Completion: ongoing Sponsor/Champion: NFPP Special Purpose Body Chief Jack Ewatski (Rtd), Chair
+Target Date for Completion: ongoing Sponsor/Champion: NFPP Special Purpose Body Chief Armand La Barge

 The NFPP Special Purpose Body is meeting on November 13th to draft a strategy for next steps which will be presented to the CACP Board of Directors on November 29th.
 If accepted at this Board meeting the strategy will be initiated.

-The Chairman anticipates it will entail a strategy to communicate this issue, including the confirmed principles, to the three levels of government, governance bodies, and other interested parties
+The Chairman anticipates it will entail a strategy to communicate this issue, including the confirmed principles, to the three levels of government, governance bodies, and other interested parties.